piimsiirii/DADS6005_Final/README.md

 # DADS6005_Final

-# predicted from USDTHB for Gold price
+# Predicted from USDTHB for Gold price